Keyboard shortcuts

 Recognizing Ads and Spam

 Sometimes, the very first result in a search isn’t the best one.
 It might be an advertisement.
 Look for a small “Ad” or “Sponsored” label next to the link.
-You should also be careful with websites that have strange-looking names or lots of pop-ups.
+You should also be careful with websites that have strange-looking names.
 These might be “spam” sites that are trying to trick you.

 Asking for Help